aquilesC/aquiles.me/content/External analysis for new ventures.md

-The next step in the process is to study the [[competitor landscape for new ventures]].
+The next step in the process is to study the [[Categories of competitors]].

 See: [[Internal analysis for new ventures]]